Freedom, and Phenom enjoying some early morning grazing on

 Landscaping - buckets are dumped and refilled

-to provide horses with fresh water at least twice per day.
+to provide horses with fresh water at least once per day (twice per day in summer).
 The

 enabling a beautiful environment without using potable water.